hanami/guides/content/v2.0/actions/request-and-response.md

 order: 40
 ---

-When a Hanami action is invoked, the incoming HTTP request and outgoing HTTP response are represented by the `request` and `response` objects provided as arguments to the action's `#handle` method.
+When a Hanami action is called, the incoming HTTP request and outgoing HTTP response are represented by the `request` and `response` objects provided to the action's `#handle` method.

 ```ruby
 module Bookshelf